Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Super Vust theorem

 For a given $e\in\ggg_\bz$, consider the centralizer supergroup $G_e$ of $e$ in $G$, as a closed subgroup of $G$ (see \cite[\S11.8]{CCF}, or see \cite[\S{I}.2.6]{Jan0} as an analogue of group schemes).
 The following fact is clear, as an analogue of the classical result (see \cite[Proposition 10.6]{Hum}). \begin{lemma} Keep the notations as in Lemma \ref{lemma3}.
 Then $\text{Lie}(G_e)=\ggg_e$. \end{lemma}

-From now on till \S\ref{end of pf th 4.1}, we prove Theorem \ref{thm Vust0}.
+From now on till \S\ref{end of pf th 4.1}, we will prove Theorem \ref{thm Vust0}.
 First of all, by a direct computation it is easy to verify that

 We only need to prove the other direction.
-For the simplicity of the subsequent arguments, we will adopt some technique of formulations of super groups which could be familiar to some physicists (see \cite{GZ}).
+For the simplicity of the subsequent arguments, we will adopt some technique of formulations of supergroups which could be more familiar to some physicists (see \cite{GZ}).

 Associated with an $N$-dimensional vector space over $\bbc$, one has the Grassmannian algebra which is only dependent on the degree $N$ up to isomorphism, denoted by $\bigwedge (N)$.
 Set $\bigwedge = {\varinjlim} \bigwedge (N)$, which becomes an infinite-dimensional commutative superalgebra over $\mathbb{C}$.